-The picturesque resort of Nendaz overlooks the Rhone Valley, offering fantastic views across the Alps and a sunshine record to match.
+Very picturesque, Nendaz ski resort overlooks the Rhone Valley, offering fantastic views across the Alps and a sunshine record to match.
 It lies between Verbier and Veysonnaz and is 8km down the mountain from Siviez and Thyon.
-Sitting in the heart of one of the biggest ski domains in Europe; the 4 Vallées, Nendaz is known as the area’s most affordable base.
+Sitting in the heart of one of the biggest ski domains in Europe; the 4 Vallées, Nendaz ski resort is known as the area’s most affordable base.
 Visitors can gain access to both a vast expanse of skiing and the luxury après scene of the neighbouring resort of Verbier, but without the high-end price tag.
 Nendaz itself has a number of great amenities such as several restaurants, bars and childcare facilities.

-The resort is just two hours from Geneva airport or a mere 25 minutes from Sion airport, making it an ideal destination for a short break.
+Nendaz ski resort is just two hours from Geneva airport or a mere 25 minutes from Sion airport, making it an ideal destination for a short ski break.
 Families will also love the relaxed atmosphere of the town, the great value for money and the wide range of accommodation options.
-Nendaz is in fact one of the 23 resorts in Switzerland to have been awarded the ‘Families Welcome’ label by the Swiss Tourism Federation.
+Nendaz is in fact one of the 23 ski resorts in Switzerland to have been awarded the ‘Families Welcome’ label by the Swiss Tourism Federation.

 Resort Altitude: 1,400m

 Blue Runs: 107km